Skip to main content

 Joel Rini

-Spanish Phonetics provides an introduction to the sound system of both Peninsular and Latin American Spanish.
-Class discussions focus on how the sounds of Spanish are produced from an articulatory point of view, and how these sounds are organized and represented in the linguistic competence of their speakers.
-When appropriate, comparisons will be made between Spanish and English or Spanish and other (Romance and non-Romance) languages.
-This course seeks to improve the student’s pronunciation.
-Prerequisite: SPAN 3010 or equivalent.
-Conducted in Spanish.
-Linguistics Elective.
+An introduction to the sound system of both Peninsular & Latin Am Spanish.
+Class discussions focus on how the sounds of Spanish are produced from an articulatory point of view, and how these sounds are organized & represented in the linguistic competence of their speakers.
+When appropriate, comparisons will be made between Spanish & English or Spanish & other (Romance & non-Romance) languages.
+Course seeks to improve the student's pronunciation.
+Pre-requisites SPAN 2020 or equivalent (it can be taken simultaneously with SPAN 3010).

 SPAN 3200 | Introduction to Hispanic Linguistics